310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Hm… His father is a high-ranking police officer, you see.
-So his father would often come to my house for inspection.
+hm… his father is a high-ranking police officer, you see. so his father would often come to my house for inspection.

-Sooo… I would see him often as well.
-It has been like that since long ago.
+sooo… i would see him often as well. it has been like that since long ago.

-We would play together while the adults talked to each other, since we were the same age.
+we would play together while the adults talked to each other, since we were the same age.
 {% endbubble %}

 {% bubble Kaoru %}